 Custom Resource Definitions (CRDs)

-Before diving in the KubeVirt architecture let’s quickly touch on what CRDs are?
+Before diving into the KubeVirt architecture, let’s quickly touch on what CRDs are.

 The Kubernetes API defines resources (endpoints) and actions on those endpoints.
 Custom Resource Definitions (CRDs) is a feature that allows users to extend the Kubernetes API with additional custom resources with their own names and schemas.
 Once applied to the API server in your cluster, the Kubernetes API will handle the serving and storage of your newly defined resources.